giuseppefutia/semi/README.md

 Once the .jar file is available, you can run the following command:

-## Install RODI (useful for the evaluation stage)
+## Install RODI

-To build the RODI benchmark and create a working .jar you can launch the following script:
+To build the RODI benchmark and create a working .jar you can launch the following script (it requires Maven and Java):

 ```bash
 $ cd libs/rodi
 $ ./create_jar.sh
 ```

+## Install Elasticsearch
+To install Elastic search on Ubuntu 18.04, you can follow instructions available here: https://tecadmin.net/setup-elasticsearch-on-ubuntu/

 # Step-by-step Semantic Models Generation
 Using the following scripts, you can generate a semantic model starting from an input source, a reference ontology and a semantic type definition.